McRaeAlex/NimbleFlight/blog/day1.md

-# Getting the onboard sensors working
+# Getting some form of logging working

 Alright, now that I am mostly done with school I can starting working on this project until I start school again in 2 weeks.

-**The goal is to get the onboard sensors working and logging through the USB cable to my computer**
+**The goal is to get the logging through the USB cable to my computer**

 ## Step 1 - Getting the logging working